 What clothes to pack

-As you’ll be restricted by your baggage allowance, you’ll have to think carefully about what to pack.
+As you will be restricted by your baggage allowance, you will have to think carefully about what to pack.

 Australia is generally a very casually dressed society.
-For university, you’ll generally be wearing comfortable, casual clothes, and business attire if you intend to work part time.
+For university, you will generally be wearing comfortable, casual clothes, and business attire if you intend to work part time.

-Depending on which airline you’re flying to Melbourne with, the baggage allowance will vary.
+Depending on which airline you are flying to Australia with, the baggage allowance will vary.

-It will also be different if you’re fortunate enough to be flying in premium economy, business or first class.
+It will also be different if you are fortunate enough to be flying in premium economy, business or first class.
 We recommend that you check your airline’s website for details.

 In general, economy-class passengers can check in one piece of luggage up to 30kg in weight.
 They can also have one carry-on piece up to 7kg, plus a handbag or laptop case.

-If you’re flying domestically into Melbourne from another Australian city, the weight limit may be significantly lower (20kg), so please consider the restrictions when packing.
+If you are flying domestically into Melbourne from another Australian city, the weight limit may be significantly lower (20kg), so please consider the restrictions when packing.

 What to wear on the plane

-On long-distance flights, it’s all about being comfortable.
+On long-distance flights it is important to be comfortable.
 Depending where you are flying from, you might have to remove your belt and/or your shoes to go through security – so it may be easiest to wear slip-on shoes and no belt.

 Keep in mind what the weather will be when you arrive in Melbourne and dress accordingly.

 Certain shaped pillows may not be available at every store.
-For example, bolster pillows, which are popular throughout Asia, aren’t used as much in Australia.
-You should be able to buy them at haberdashery and homewares stores like Spotlight, with outlets throughout Melbourne.
+For example, bolster pillows, which are popular throughout Asia, are not used as much in Australia.
+You should be able to buy them at craft and homewares stores like Spotlight, with outlets throughout Melbourne.

 Traditional herbs and spices